DavidHuie/quartz/README.md

 Quartz shares Go code by exporting methods on a struct to Ruby.

-Quartz requires that all arguments to exported struct methods be JSON-serializable types.
-Additionally, the arguments to an exported method should be of the form `(A, *B)`, where `A` and `B` are JSON-serializable types.
+Quartz requires that all arguments to exported struct methods be JSON serializable types.
+Additionally, the arguments to an exported method should be of the form `(A, *B)`, where `A` and `B` are JSON serializable types.
 The method should also return an error.
 Here's an example of an exportable struct and method:

 ```go